 French press systems

-> A French press is a cylinder with a metal filter that can be pushed down while the coffee grounds are under it.
+A French press is a cylinder with a metal filter that can be pushed down while the coffee grounds are under it.
 The coffee above the metal filter can be decanted in a coffee mug.
-An example is the Impress Coffee Brewer.
-Another example specially made for traveling and outdoor is the Snow Peaks Titanium French Press.
+Examples specially made for traveling and outdoor usage are; the Impress Coffee Brewer ,the Bodum Travel Press , the Stanley Adventure Cook & Brew and the the Snow Peaks Titanium French Press.

-> A moka pot coffee maker (aka percolator) has a water reservoir that is heated by a direct flame of with a electrical heating plate.
+A moka pot coffee maker (aka percolator) has a water reservoir that is heated by a direct flame of with a electrical heating plate.
 The heat will create pressure and steam.
 This drives the hot water through a filter with coffee grounds.
-This system was invented in 1933 in Italy and is still popular today.
-Example of percolators designed for outdoor and travelling are the stainless percolator from Snow Peak and the Camping percolator coffee maker from Winterial.
+This system was invented in 1933 in Italy by Alfonso Bialetti and is still popular today.
+Every self respecting coffee equipment shop around the world will sell the moka pots from the brand Bialetti.
+Named after and founded by its inventor.
+Other examples of percolators designed for outdoor and traveling are the the Stanley Percolator, stainless percolator from Snow Peak and the Percolator Coffee Maker from Mil-Tec.
 The company Esbit makes outdoor cooking systems and they also have a coffee maker that is almost similar to this principle.

-> Vietnamese coffee maker
+Vietnamese coffee maker

 Last but not least; The Vietnamese Coffee maker.
 Lightweight, available in stainless steel, and cost almost nothing.
 It works like a pour over filter system but then with small holes instead of a filter.